Seigmannen/CarpetSkyAdditions-Datapack/README.md

 ### Implemented Features:

-- **Modified Piglin Bartering:** Adjusted loot tables to ensure enchanted books from piglin bartering are only Soul Speed books (level 1-3).

-- **Light Source Advancement:** Updated the light source achievement to include all copper bulb variants (67 total).

-- **Spyglass all animals Advancement:** Included armadillos, raising the total number of animals to 40.

-- **Spider Conversion Advancement:** Fixed the cave spider kill triggering issue for achievement.

-- **Minor Script Fixes:** Adjusted scripts for stability and compatibility.
+- **Skyblock Datapack:** This datapack starts with an oak tree.

+- **Skyblock Acacia Datapack:** This datapack will start with an acacia tree for a little harder game.

+- **Standalone Datapacks:** In the original mod, both datapacks needed to be selected for skyblock acacia to have all advancements/behaviors.
+This version is standalone.
+No need for to activate both datapacks.

 ### New Additions:

-- **Breeze Drops:** Added a chance for breezes to drop pottery sherds found in trial chambers.

-- **Trial Chamber Music Disks:** Skeletons killing creepers in trial chambers' bounding boxes now drop three music disks.

 - **Armor Trim Challenges:** Added challenges for obtaining the bolt and flow armor trim smithing templates.

+- **Trial Chamber Music Disks:** Skeletons killing creepers in trial chambers' bounding boxes now drop two music disks.

+- **Trial Chamber Music Disks Advancement:** Added new advancement for getting music disks from trial chambers using creepers.

+- **Updated Loot Table for Trial Vaults** These are too overpowered, so they have been nerfed.

 ## Credits
 - Original `CarpetSkyAdditions` by [jsorrell](https://github.com/jsorrell/CarpetSkyAdditions).